Motor racing-Vettel out of Bahrain GP due to COVID-19, Hulkenberg to race | Sports-Games

 Motor racing-Vettel out of Bahrain GP due to COVID-19, Hulkenberg to race

-Germany's Nico Hulkenberg will replace compatriot Sebastian Vettel in Formula One's Bahrain season-opener after the four times world champion tested positive for COVID-19, Aston Martin said on Thursday.
+Germany's Nico Hulkenberg will replace Sebastian Vettel in Formula One's Bahrain season-opener after the four-times world champion tested positive for COVID-19, Aston Martin said on Thursday.
 "Sebastian Vettel has tested positive for COVID-19 and will not therefore be taking part in the 2022 Bahrain Grand Prix," the team said in a statement.

+"Sebastian Vettel has tested positive for COVID-19 and will not therefore be taking part in the 2022 Bahrain Grand Prix," the team said in a statement.
+Hulkenberg will replace Vettel alongside Lance Stroll from Friday's opening practice session.

-Hulkenberg is the team's reserve driver and has stood in for them three times already since he last raced full time in Formula One with Renault in 2019.
-The 34-year-old replaced Mexican Sergio Perez twice and Canadian Lance Stroll once in 2020 when the Silverstone-based team competed as Racing Point, with both drivers testing positive for COVID-19.
+The German is the team's reserve driver and has stood in for them three times since he last raced full time in F1 with Renault in 2019.
+The 34-year-old replaced Mexican Sergio Perez twice and Canadian Stroll once in 2020 when the Silverstone-based team competed as Racing Point, with both drivers testing positive for COVID-19.

 The Saudi Arabian Grand Prix in Jeddah follows on from Bahrain next week and there was no word from Aston Martin about plans for that race.